Which Day is the Christian Passover?

 Leviticus 23:6-8 reveals with unmistakable clarity when these days should be observed:

-"And on the fifteenth day of the same month is the feast of unleavened bread unto the Lord: seven days you must eat unleavened bread.
+"And on the fifteenth day of the same month is the feast of unleavened bread to the Lord: seven days you must eat unleavened bread.
 In the first day you shall have an holy convocation: you shall do no servile work therein.
-But you shall offer an offering made by fire unto the Lord seven days: in the seventh day is an holy convocation: you shall do no servile work therein."
+But you shall offer an offering made by fire to the Lord seven days: in the seventh day is an holy convocation: you shall do no servile work therein."